Nikhil-Bhalerao/Nikhil-s_Portfolio_Projects/API Projects/chat model using palm api - google/README.md

 ## Outcome:

 The outcome of this project will be a functional command-line chat interface that showcases the power of the Google Palm API in a simplified environment.
 Users can experience intelligent and context-aware conversations through basic command-line interactions, providing a glimpse into the capabilities of advanced natural language processing in a minimalistic setting.

+## How To Use

+1. Download the file
+2. Get your API key from https://developers.generativeai.google/
+3. Edit the downloaded file and enter your API key